-We recommend you keep the jar of kraut refrigerated once you receive it or purchase it, so that it maintains it's great flavor.
-We do not want the jars to be left in a warm place, which if done will alter the flavor of the kraut.
-Because it is raw and has live bacteria, if they are not kept very cool they will continue to ferment therefor altering the flavor and creating a lot of gas in the jar.
-If the weather is warm, we will put ice packs in the shipment to keep the krauts cool.
+We recommend you keep the jar of kraut refrigerated once you receive it or purchase it so that it maintains its great flavor.
+Because it is raw and has live bacteria, if not kept very cool the kraut will continue to ferment thereby altering the flavor and creating a lot of gas in the jar.

 It is finely cut cabbage that has been fermented by soaking in a salt water brine for at least 8 weeks, maybe more, giving it a long shelf life and a distinctive sour flavor.
 The sour flavor, resembling vinegar, results from lactic acid that forms when bacteria from the cabbage ferment.

 Not at all!
 These healthy, live bacteria are known as probiotics which are helpful and good for maintaining a healthy digestive system.

 It's actually a big deal.
 What happens in your gut plays a significant role in determining the health of your whole body.
 Studies on probiotics and gut health, have found that the gut plays a critical role in the health of your brain, joints, respiratory system, immune system, skin health and much more.
 Over 1 trillion bacteria made up of an estimated one thousand different species reside in your intestines.
 There are more microbes in your digestive tract than there are cells in your entire body.

 Not much at all.
 Just 2 tablespoons full.
 Eating sauerkraut is a more effective way to get your probiotics than taking the pills.